What is a Flagger?

 - High School Diploma or GED: While some flagging positions may not require a formal diploma, having a high school diploma or GED demonstrates basic communication and comprehension skills.

-- Complete a Training Program: Most states require flaggers to complete a certified training program that covers traffic control procedures, hand signals, safety protocols, and work zone setup.
+- Complete a Flagger Training Program: Most states require flaggers to complete a certified flagger training program that covers traffic control procedures, hand signals, safety protocols, work zone setup, and emergency response.
 Workers for Warriors can help connect you with these programs.

 - Valid Driver’s License: While not always mandatory, having a valid driver’s license demonstrates an understanding of traffic laws and road signs.